CGJennings/se3docs/docs/um-release-notes.md

 ### Features and enhancements

 * Added a [non-interactive script runner mode](um-run-script.md), activated with command line option `--run <file>`.
+* Code editor tabs can format supported file types.
+* Added a preference option to ignore missing semicolons in script files (some JS programming styles leave these out intentionally).
 * Added support for Linux/arm64.
 * LCD text antialiasing is enabled by default on Linux, with a command line option to change the antialiasing mode.
 * The command line option `--xDisableJreCheck` skips the normal Java version checking performed at startup, allowing developers and expert users to try running the app with unsupported Java versions.
 Currently, a Java version from 8 to 11 must be used if this flag is not set.